ttkorhonen/e3pages/docs/kb/guide/articles/9_dynamic_kernel_module_support.md

 ### Create a DKMS configure file

-Please see {ref}`with_dkms_tool` about how to create DKMS configuration file. e3 also provides makefile rules to generate DKMS configuration file from template file.
-Following makefile defines the corresponding rule.
+Please see {ref}`with_dkms_tool` about how to create DKMS configuration file.
+The `dkms_add` rule in the following file generates DKMS configuration file from a template file with macro substitution.

 ```makefile
 KMOD_NAME := mrf